6 minutes • Marketing

 • What do you think we should change about our product?

 Most founders think they can shortcut this process by looking at analytics reports or heat maps.
 They don’t feel comfortable talking on the phone.
-Don’t be one of them.
-Don’t skip this step.
+Don’t be one of them, don’t skip this step.

 Bonus: make these customer interviews an integral, ongoing part of your marketing.
 Trigger an email after a few days of a new customer using your products, turn support tickets into discovery opportunities.